kanaka/mal/process/guide.md

 ## The Make-A-Lisp Process

+Feel free to follow the guide as literally or as loosely as you like.
+You are here to learn; wandering off the beaten path may be the way you learn best.
+However, each step builds on the previous steps, so if you are new to Lisp or new to your implementation language then you may want to stick more closely to the guide your first time through to avoid frustration at later steps.

 In the steps that follow the name of the target language is "quux" and the file extension for that language is "qx".